AnkitSiva/CLISetupGuide/Setup_Guide.md

 You will then be prompted to type in the username for the said machine.

+Before I ssh into a machine, I first need to know what the ip address of said machine.
+One way is to ask someone who already knows it.
+Another would be to run `ifconfig` when you're physically present and the final case would be to check your router's logs or gatech's ethernet registration website.

+`ifconfig` floods you with a ton of information, but all you need to note down is the inet address under the physical port through which you are connected to the internet with.

 #### scp

 This sub-section is to mainly deal with an annoyance I heard some friends air.
 CS 2110 TAs in Fall '17 uploaded all files related to a homework in a single .zip/.tar.gz file.
 Including the pdf.
 It's terrible to read a pdf file on a VM so many people would end up downloading the zipped resources twice.
 Instead, you can use the following command: